Poxxy/TwitchListener/README.md

 This program uses PostgreSQL.
 If you wish to use a different database you'll likely need pyodbc instead of psycopg2.
 The the way it works is very similar and you can find in this repository the original TwitchListener.py which used pyodbc + SQL Server.

+> Backups?

+You can create backups with [pg_dump](https://www.postgresql.org/docs/9.1/backup-dump.html).
+With pydrive you can move your backups to a Google Drive.

 # To Do

 1. ~~Collect twitch content and insert into database~~
-2. Create automatic backup schedule to cloud storage
+2. ~~Create automatic backup schedule to cloud storage~~
 3. Display data on web